Specta-Risk-Solutions/frontend-interview-test/README.md

 2. **Add a feature.** If you go to the `/library` page, you can see that there is a button "Add new book" that reveals a form when it's clicked.
 The content of that form is currently being saved to state; your task is to save the data to local storage and remove all default data.

-3. **Bug fixing.** Go through the experience and fix any bugs you find.
+3. **Bug fixing.** There are a couple styling and integration bugs scattered around the app.
+Find and fix.

+4. **Improve styling**.
+This attracts flexible points.
+We're judging the responsiveness, transitions and color choices (optional).

-4. **Creativity.** This is not a compulsory "TODO", but would attract bonus points.
+4. **Creativity.** This is not a compulsory TODO, but would attract bonus points.
 We want you to add a feature of your own.
 Anything you want.
    <br /><br />

 ## How to submit.